open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-hub.md

 <!-- spellchecker-enable -->

-## Prerequsite
+## Prerequisite

-Ensure kubectl and kustomize are installed
+Ensure `kubectl` and `kustomize` are installed

-Prepare one kubernetes clusters working as the hub.
+Prepare one Kubernetes cluster to function as the hub.

 For example, use `kind` to create a hub cluster.
 Since by default kind does not expose external accessible address, create a `config.yaml` as below and create the cluster